mkluge/ksp-console/planning.md

   - 2x GND, 2x 5V
   - one for steering
   - one for translation
-  - attached to primary arduino
+  - attached to primary arduino (latency ...)

 slider (10K)
   - for thrust